AaronBuxbaum/blog/content/blog/synology-raid-repair/index.md

   3. Find information on the disk to make sure it's the one that you want: `hdparm -I /dev/<disk id>`
   4. Turn on the write cache: `hdparm -W1 /dev/<disk id>`
   5. When you're done, turn off the write cache: `hdparm -W0 /dev/<disk id>`

+Doing this lowered the total time to complete my upgrade process (which was only 6TB total) from an estimation of 9 days to about 12 hours.